epccs/RPUlux/Hardware/README.md

 ![SolarPwrOption_open](./Documents/SolarPwrOption_open.png "Solar Power Option Open Circuit")

-Another option is to write software that controls IO8 to open circuit the solar panel that is connected to the alternate power input.
-The alternate power input must be less than 2 amps it is for small solar panels which normaly lack by-pass diodes.
+First option is to write software that controls IO8 to open circuit the solar panel that is connected to the alternate power input.
+The alternate power input must be less than 1.5 amps it is for small solar panels which normaly lack by-pass diodes.

 ![SolarPwrOption_ssr](./Documents/SolarPwrOption_ssr.png "Solar Power Option Open Circuit with SSR")